Cohomologist/cohomologist.github.io/_posts/2023-04-17-data-structure-algebra.md

 Essentially, the derivative punctures a *hole* into a data structure.
 When we omit a single part of a `Pair`, either the `a` or the `b`, we either have a `Pair a _` or a `Pair _ b` remaining.
 When we construct a product type $a_1 \dots a_n$, we have to give a value for each type $a_i$.
 But when we omit an arbitrary term $a_i$ so we only have to give $a_1 \dots a_{i-1} a_{i+1} \dots a_n$, we have to choose which one of $n$ values to omit, then choose the remaining $n-1$ terms.
 When $a_i = a$ for all $i$, that just reduces to the usual power rule $D(a^n) = na^{n-1}$!
 The Leibniz rule states for types $a, b \in U$ that $D(ab) = a + b$, which means that omitting an $a$ leaves us with a $b$ value, and omitting an $b$ leaves us with an $a$ value.

 ## Inductive types as initial algebras
-In Haskell, we can model inductive types with possibly recursive constructors as initial algebras of an endofunctor $F$.
+In Haskell, unfortunately we can't describe infinite sums which is one way to describe data structures like lists and trees.
+But we can model inductive types with possibly recursive constructors as initial algebras of an endofunctor $F$.
 For example, the type `List a` with constructor

 ```haskell
 data List a = Nil | Cons a